aswingopakumar98/UrlRedirectApp/README.md

 # UrlRedirectApp
-A web application to redirect the shortened urls to long urls.Application is made using .net core webapi,SQL server
+A web application to redirect shortened urls to long urls.Used .netcore webapi ,sql server,angular